Virtual Machine Setup Guide

 Virtualization functionality is provided by the libvirt toolkit.
 We’ll use the virt-install command to set up our VM.
 Note that in the following example, the backslash (\) denotes a command continuation, a way of breaking one very long command line into multiple lines.
 You will need to tweak the command a bit to customize it for your own VM; see the explanation below for details.

 TIP: if you’re about to paste the following into a text editor to modify, make sure it is in plain text mode!
-If it isn’t, it’ll make replacements with special characters that won’t work in your terminal.
+If it isn’t, it’ll make replacements with special characters that look almost exactly like normal characters but won’t work in your terminal.

 $ virt-install \